 And if you're looking for game recommendations for your stellar new console, don't miss our best PS4 Pro games, best PlayStation VR games and best PS4 games lists – they'll help you find the best content Sony's latest system has to offer.

 Trying to decide which PS4 set-up to get?
 Watch Jon and Gerald discuss the differences between the PS4, PS4 Pro and PS4 VR.

 1. How to set up the PlayStation 4

 The PlayStation 4 is a feature-packed console, which means that the setting up process is a bit more complicated than previous consoles.

 To make sure that setting up your new PlayStation 4 is as simple as possible, check out our video below showing you the best way to get the PS4 up and running.

-Well, wireless when it comes to stretching between the sofa and the screen that is.
-A 3.5mm jack handily positioned on the DualShock 4 means you can plug your own headphones or headset into the controller.
+In days gone by, using a wired set of headphones while playing on your PlayStation meant trailing a long cable to your TV.
+No more.
+A 3.5mm jack handily positioned on the DualShock 4 means you can plug your own headphones or headset directly into the controller.

-Voila, no more anti-social TV noise, you're surrounded by the ambient noise of Fallout 4's Commonwealth and, if you have an inline mic you can use this for in game chat or even commentary recording for Twitch.
+Voila, no more anti-social TV noise: you're surrounded by the ambient noise of Fallout 4's Commonwealth instead and, if you have an inline mic, you can use this for in-game chat or even commentary recording for Twitch.

 Then, with both logged in to the same PSN ID, select the second screen option, choose the keyboard icon at the top left and, as if by magic, PlayStation messaging becomes fun again.
 Thanks to the latest update, there's even mascot themed stickers in there for when words just aren't enough.
 Yep, say it with Sack Boy.